Haxxnet/Compose-Examples/examples/nextcloud/README.md

 The relevant nextcloud configuration file to define this is located at:

 ````
+# linuxserver image
 /<your-volume-path>/config/www/nextcloud/config/config.php

+# official nextcloud image
+/<your-volume-path>/nextcloud/app/config/
 ````

-Adjust the PHP file and put in your subdomains as trusted.
+Adjust the PHP file and put in your subdomains as well as trusted proxy IPs.

 Something like this:

 ````
 <?php